vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 given above, it becomes evident that Sambhunātha was his teacher in the Kula system :

-"Jayatāt jagaduddhrtikşamosau Bhagavatyā saha Sambhunātha ekah.
+"Jayatāt jagaduddhrtikṣamosau Bhagavatyā saha Sambhunātha ekah.

 T. A., I, 31.